Create Managed Apple IDs in Apple School Manager

 Inspect Managed Apple IDs

 Institutions can comply with legal and privacy regulations by using Managed Apple ID inspection.
-Administrator, manager, and teacher accounts can be granted inspection privileges for specific accounts.
+Administrator, manager, and instructor accounts can be granted inspection privileges for specific accounts.
 Inspectors can monitor only accounts that are below them in the school’s hierarchy.
-For example, teachers can monitor students, and administrators can inspect managers, teachers, and students.
+For example, instructors can monitor students, and administrators can inspect managers, instructors, and students.

 To inspect an account, an authorized user must create special inspection credentials within Apple School Manager for a specific Managed Apple ID.
 These credentials can be used only to access that Managed Apple ID, and they expire after 7 days.
 During that period, the inspector can access the user’s content stored in iCloud Drive or in CloudKit-enabled apps.
 Every request for access is logged in Apple School Manager.
 Logs show the inspector’s name, the Managed Apple ID in question, the time of the request, and whether or not the inspection was performed.
 All users with inspection privileges can search these logs, which discourages misuse of inspections.